Understanding Unspoken Rules in Funding Proposals

 While official guidelines and calls for proposals are important, experienced fundraisers know that success often lies in understanding the less obvious expectations of donors.
 These “unspoken rules” can make or break a proposal:

-outh employment- and these priorities change over time.
-Even if your project is broader, frame it in a way that directly aligns with their current priorities.
+Every donor has strategic areas they care about—whether it’s climate change, gender equality, digital innovation, or youth employment.
+These priorities change over time.
+Even if your project is broader, frame it in a way that directly aligns with their current interests.
+This alignment is crucial for capturing their attention and securing funding.

 Accountability as a Shared Responsibility

-Implementing organisations (NGOs, INGOs and IOs) operate within a complex web of accountabilities.
+Implementing organisations (NGOs, INGOs, and IOs) operate within a complex web of accountabilities.
 They are answerable not only to their donors but also to communities and beneficiaries, governments, public opinion, private sector partners, their own staff, volunteers, boards, and membership.

-In practice, this means these organisations are;
+In practice, this means these organisations must navigate multiple expectations.
 Similarly, donor organisations are accountable to their own governments, elected officials, oversight bodies, taxpayers, boards, and, in many cases, the recipient organisations and partners they support.
-Accountability, therefore, is a relational concept that varies depending on the stakeholder, and different mechanisms are required to meet different expectations.
+Accountability, therefore, is a relational concept that varies depending on the stakeholder.
+Different mechanisms are required to meet different expectations.

 An effective proposal recognises these considerations and integrates them thoughtfully, while still maintaining a strong focus on delivering local impact.

-Scaling What Already Works: Donors often prefer to scale up existing projects or replicate successful models rather than fund brand-new, untested ideas.
-This allows them to leverage existing capacities and infrastructure, build on lessons learned from earlier phases, and demonstrate how efforts can yield big successes when expanded.
-It is important to showcase that a planned project can achieve higher visibility by associating with proven impact; therefore, positioning your project as a way to extend or amplify what is already working increases its attractiveness.
+Donors often prefer to scale up existing projects or replicate successful models rather than fund brand-new, untested ideas.
+This preference allows them to leverage existing capacities and infrastructure.
+By building on lessons learned from earlier phases, they can demonstrate how efforts can yield significant successes when expanded.

 How to Navigate These Unspoken Rules